lcontami/ecpy/docs/source/dev_guide/application.rst

 plugin (for example a list of all the available drivers).

-One could of course directly access the plugin to get those informations but in a plugin application it is a good to avoid such interferences.
+One could of course directly access the plugin to get those informations but in a plugin application it is good to avoid such interferences.
 Those informations are actually delegated to two plugin responsible for managing them :

 - the 'enaml.workbench.core' plugin is in charge of managing commands which are the equivalent of application wide available function.
 Each command has an id which is used to invoke it using the |invoke_command| of the |CorePlugin|
-  (this is the only case in which one needs to access directly to a plugin).
+  (this is the only case in which one needs to access directly a plugin).
   When invoking a command one must pass a dictionary of parameters and can optionally pass the invoking plugin.
 To know what arguments the command expect you should look at its description in the manifest of the plugin contributing it.
-- the 'ecpy.app.states' plugin is in charge of managing states which allow to get access to a read-only representation of some of the attributes of a plugin.
-The state of a plugin can be requested using the Command 'ecpy.app.states.get' with an id parameters identifying the plugin constituting the state.
-If you need to access to such a state you should observe the alive attribute which becomes `False` when the plugin contributing the state is unregistered.
+- the 'ecpy.app.states' plugin is in charge of managing states, and allows getting access to a read-only representation of some of the attributes of a plugin.
+The state of a plugin can be requested using the Command 'ecpy.app.states.get_state' with an id parameters identifying the plugin constituting the state.
+If you need to access such a state you should observe the alive attribute, which becomes `False` when the plugin contributing the state is unregistered.

 Declaring a Command
 ^^^^^^^^^^^^^^^^^^^

-In order to declare a command, you must contribute an |Command| object to the 'enaml.workbench.core.commands'  extension point.
+In order to declare a command, you must contribute a |Command| object to the 'enaml.workbench.core.commands'  extension point.
 A |Command| must have :

 - an id which must be unique (this a dot separated name)
 - a handler which is a function taking a argument an |ExecutionEvent| instance.
-  The execution event allows to access to the application workbench ('workbench' attribute) and to the parameters ('parameters' attribute) passed to the |invoke_command| method.
-IF the command need to access to the plugin you can do so easily using the workbench.
+  The execution event allows to access the application workbench ('workbench' attribute) and the parameters ('parameters' attribute) passed to the |invoke_command| method.
+IF the command need to access the plugin you can do so easily using the workbench.
 - a description which is basically the docstring of the command and should be formatted as such (see :doc:`style_guide`).